liam-wiltshire/talks/hackthesystem/content.md

 - So we've been through some basic vulnerabilities - in scope they're all fairly small, but quite common
     - perhaps some of you are thinking to your own codebases and realising that some of them exist
 - The good news is that they're all simple to fix!
-- Now we're going to look at a few vulerabilities that could have wider impacts
+- Now we're going to look at a few vulnerabilities that could have wider impacts

 ---
 class: content-odd center